RickStrahl/BlogPosts/2020-10/Dual-4K-Screens,-PC-and-Mac-with-single-Mouse-and-Keyboard-Setup/Dual4KScreensPcAndMacWithSingleMouseAndKeyboardSetup.md

 But otherwise I think this keyboard is pretty much perfect for me, and especially  Flow software or even just the ability to manually switch between connected machines is awesome.
 Even without the flow across functionality on Linux - manually pressing the device buttons on the keyboard and mouse is easy enough.

 ## Update: Screen Synchronization with two 32" LGs, Monitor Arms and Desk Organization
-*Here's an update to this setup in December of 2021.*
+*<span style="color: firebrick">Here's an update to this setup in January of 2022.</span>*

-It's now late 2021 and I've recently switched out the 40" Phillips monitor for another 32" LG (32UL500-W).
+It's now late 2021 and I've recently switched out the 40" Phillips monitor for another [32" LG (32UL500-W)](https://amzn.to/3iX7IYg).
 Both the PC and Mac monitors are now exactly the same, which is both more visually appealing and also more consistent for configuration.
 It also helps when I occasionally rig both monitors to the my Windows Laptop for development.

 ![](Updated-ScreenSetup.jpg)